rosell-dk/webp-express/README.md

 This version added option to provide conversion service to other sites!

 For more info, see the closed issues on the 0.7.0 milestone on the github repository: https://github.com/rosell-dk/webp-express/issues?q=is%3Aclosed+milestone%3A0.7.0

+## Silly dance-ware
+If you enjoy this software, feel free to express yourself now through bodily movements.
+Don't - be - shy!

+## Handsome-ware